 Federal Subsidized and Unsubsidized Stafford Loans have fixed interest rates and are determined by the students need.
 Repayment begins six months after a student ceases to be enrolled at least half time.
 The student has ten years to repay the loan.
 A Subsidized Stafford Loan is awarded on the basis of financial need.
 You are not charged any interest while you are enrolled in school at least half time, during a grace period, or during authorized periods of deferment.
 An Unsubsidized Stafford Loan is not awarded on the basis of need.
 You have an option of paying the interest while you are in school or deferring the loan until repayment.
 You will be charged interest from the time the loan is disbursed until it is paid in full.

-All students must complete a FAFSA for to determine eligibility for Subsidized Loan.
+All students must complete a FAFSA form to determine eligibility for Subsidized Loan.
 Also first time borrowers must complete a Master Promissory Note and Entrance Counseling.
-This can be done at www.studentloans.gov using your student FSA username and password.
+This can be done at www.studentaid.gov using your student FSA username and password.

 For the current academic year, the maximum annual amounts for full-time dependent undergraduates enrolled in a program of study are:

-If you are a full-time independent undergraduate student or your Parents have been denied a Parent Plus Loan you may receive an additional $4,000 at the freshman and sophomore level and an additional $5,000 for your junior and senior years in unsubsidized loan.
+If you are a full-time independent undergraduate student or your Parents have been denied a Parent PLUS Loan you may receive an additional $4,000 at the freshman and sophomore level and an additional $5,000 for your junior and senior years in Unsubsidized Stafford Loan.

 The maximum aggregate amount is currently $31,000, but only $23,000 of this amount may be in Subsidized Stafford Loans for an undergraduate dependent student.
 The maximum amount for an undergraduate independent student is $57,500 with no more than $23,000 in Subsidized Stafford Loans.
 A graduate student may borrow up to $20,500 each academic year in Unsubsidized Stafford Loan.
 The maximum aggregate amount is currently $138,500.
 A graduate student may not have any more than $65,500 in total Subsidized Stafford Loan.
 The graduate debt limit includes any Stafford Loans received for undergraduate study.

-The current interest rate on the Direct Subsidized and Unsubsidized Stafford Loans is fixed at 3.76%.
+The 2023-2024 interest rate on the Direct Subsidized and Unsubsidized Stafford Loans is fixed at 5.50%.

 This loan gives a parent the opportunity to apply for loans to help pay for their student's education.
-Parents will complete a Parent Plus Loan application and Parental Master Promissory Note at www.StudentLoans.gov.
+Parents will complete a Parent PLUS Loan application and Parental Master Promissory Note at www.studentaid.gov.
 Log in using the parental FSA username and password.
 A credit check is required.

-The interest rate is set each year by Department of Education and repayment begins 60 pays after the final disbursement.
+The interest rate is set each year by Department of Education and repayment begins 60 days after the final disbursement.
 Deferral options are available.

 There are a number of privately funded loan programs that provide funds to credit worthy students.
 Most undergraduate students will need a qualified co-signer.
 Although the interest rates and terms may not be as generous as the Federal Loan programs, some students and their parents may be interested in this type of borrowing.
 Students are strongly encouraged to pursue the lower cost federal loans before private loans.